 Responsibilities of the Charity:

 - Identifies recipient and ensures they meet criteria (see below).
-Eligibility will be confirmed by 800-Charity Cars as well.
+Eligibility will be confirmed by the NABC Recycled Rides® program manager.

 - Ensures recipient paperwork is completed in timely manner.

-- Arranges for the recipient to be at the Ride-Away Day event (notifies employer, etc.).
+- Arranges for the recipient to be at the Presentation Day event (provides transportation, notifies employer, etc.).

 - Is responsible for communications to media outlets (if desired by your facility).
 Most charities have good local media connections.
 Ensure recipient understands and agrees to this requirement.

-- Assists in co-managing and participating in the Ride-Away Day event.
+- Assists in co-managing and participating in the presentation event.